King George I of Great Britain

 In 1675, George first saw military service.
 He was involved in the Dutch and Turkish wars and exhibited distinguished service at the Battle of Neerwinden.
 During the War of the Spanish Succession, George commanded the Imperial Army of the Holy Roman Empire on the Upper Rhine.

 When George returned home after his three-month visit to Great Britain, his father chose Princess Sophia Dorothea of Celle as his son’s bride.
 The bride-to-be was the only child of Georg Wilhelm, Duke of Brunswick-Lüneburg and his long-time mistress, Eleonore d’Esmier d’Olbreuse.
 Sophia Dorothea and George were first cousins as their fathers were brothers.
 The marriage ensured an income from Celle of 100,000 thalers a year and the eventual unification of Hanover and Celle.
 At first, George’s mother was against the marriage because of Sophia Dorothea’s non-royal mother.
 However, the financial and political advantages of the marriage eventually swayed her to agree to the match.
 On November 22, 1682, in Celle, 16-year-old Sophia Dorothea married 22-year-old George.
-The couple had two children:

-Sophia Dorothea with her two children, circa 1691; Credit – Wikipedia
+Sophia Dorothea with her two children; Credit – Wikipedia

 The marriage was happy at first, but soon both George and Sophia Dorothea found affection elsewhere.
 George fell in love with one of his mother’s ladies-in-waiting, Melusine von der Schulenburg.
 Sophia Dorothea fell in love with a Swedish Count, Philip Christoph von Königsmarck, an officer in the Hanoverian army.
 Despite warnings from her mother and friends, Sophia Dorothea and her lover wrote letters to each other, met secretly, and planned to escape Hanover together.
 On the morning of July 2, 1694, after a meeting with Sophia Dorothea, von Königsmarck disappeared from Leineschloss Castle and was never seen again.
 It was widely believed that George ordered von Königsmarck’s death.
 There is some speculation that the letters were forgeries, and the question of Sophia Dorothea’s guilt is still debated.

 On December 28, 1694, a tribunal of judges and Lutheran Church officials declared the marriage of George and Sophia Dorothea dissolved on the grounds of Sophia Dorothea’s desertion.
 George was not satisfied with punishing his former wife with just a marriage dissolution.
 He had his 27-year-old former wife imprisoned in the Castle of Ahlden until she died 32 years later.
 Sophia Dorothea was never allowed to see her children again.
-Because her son George resembled his mother, his father despised him, which was the beginning of the father-son problems that plagued the Hanovers for four generations.
+Because her son George resembled his mother, his father despised him, the beginning of the father-son problems that plagued the Hanovers for four generations.

 George’s father died on January 23, 1698, and George succeeded him as the Elector of Hanover and the Duke of Brunswick-Lüneburg.
 George’s court encouraged culture and learning and among those who frequented his court were the mathematician and philosopher Gottfried Leibniz and the composer George Frederick Handel.
-Handel later settled in England and in 1727 wrote four coronation anthems for the coronation of King George II.
+Handel later settled in England, and in 1727 wrote four coronation anthems for the coronation of King George II.
 One of the anthems, Zadok the Priest, has been played at every British coronation since then.

 George as Elector of Hanover, 1707; Credit – Wikipedia